rfsbsb/checkupdate/README.markdown

-# Check for updated Drupal sites
+# Check for Drupal sites updates

 When you have a lot of sites on your server, some of them Drupal, some not, it can be very boring to check if every single site is up to date.
 Of course you can set up Drupal to warn you, but sometime is easy to just log in into the server and do that to all sites.
 But since you have a lot of sites, remember which is Drupal and which isn't can be a huge task.
 For this task this script has been created.